suchjs/vp-suchjs/docs/en/types/number.md

 #### `:number` type description

-`:number` type is one of the most basic types built in suchjs.
+`:number` type is another one of the most basic built-in types.
 It supports the following data attributes:

 - `[min,max]` the size range is used to set the minimum and maximum values ​​of the number.